BisratS/printf/README.md

 # printf
-This a project to create a _printf function similar to the c standard function printf This project is done with team
+This is a project to create a _printf function similar to the c standard function printf This project is done with team

 Team members